 Large particles, weld spatter, and other material found in new piping systems will bend the impeller vanes and can sometimes lock up the pump.
 If a new pump does not operate properly, the first thing to check for is damage from foreign material.

 3D Electrical

 It is important to be aware of and follow the appropriate local and national electrical codes.
 Do not make wiring alterations that can affect motor rotation without reconfirming correct rotation.
-Select starter heaters and wiring for the maximum current the motor can use at full service factor loads.
-Regenerative turbine pumps will typically use extra power for a period until they run in.
-This can take three to four weeks depending on the duty cycle.
-During this period, impellers are finding their hydraulically balanced position.

 3E Adjustments